 NomadList is built specifically for digital nomads and remote workers, with community features and real-time data.

-- ✅ Real community — Connect with other nomads, find coworking buddies
+- Active community — Connect with other nomads, find coworking buddies

-- ✅ Constantly updated — Active community keeps data fresh
+- Frequently updated — Active community keeps data fresh

 Active digital nomads who want community and travel planning in one place.

-After using all these tools for my own moves (from the US to Stockholm and Berlin), I noticed a consistent gap: none of them answered "what can I actually afford?"
+After using all of these tools for our own moves (US to Stockholm and Berlin), we noticed a consistent gap: none of them answered "what can I actually afford?"

 Every tool shows city-wide averages and gross salary comparisons.
 But when you're making a real decision about comparing international salaries, you need to know: